FAQs

 You need to include some basic information, such as your name, address and your National Insurance number.

-How old do you need to be to register to vote?
+How old do you need to be to register to vote in England?

 Voter Registration